Natfii/UnrealClaude/README.md

 The MCP server runs on port 3000 by default and starts automatically when the editor loads.

+#### Dynamic UE 5.7 Context System

+The MCP bridge includes a dynamic context loader that provides accurate UE 5.7 API documentation on demand.
+Use `unreal_get_ue_context` to query by category (animation, blueprint, slate, actor, assets, replication) or search by keywords.
+Context status is shown in `unreal_status` output.

 ## Configuration

 ### Custom System Prompts